CenturyLink™ Consumer Internet Protection Program

 I don't know how to clean a virus from my computer.
 Can CenturyLink clean my computer for me?

 Yes.
 Residential customers can use the CenturyLink Malware Removal Service.
 A one-time charge will apply.
-To take advantage of this service, first sign in at the CenturyLink@Ease sign-in page.

 Did CenturyLink scan my computer for viruses?